nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 None of this is contempt for the process I am stepping around.
 Peer review, standard formulations, citation at source, proof a stranger can
-rerun: that discipline is the only reason a result like this could exist, and the paper is going through it at the pace it requires.
-But the result makes a demand of its own, and I cannot hold everyone else to it and exempt myself.
-It says that a check you could have finished and did not finish is not trust.
-It is sloth.
-I can present the mathematics now, at the register it needs, where it can be challenged.
-Declining to would be the exact failure the result names, committed by the person who found it.
-So the paper goes to review and the account goes out today, and if the two ever disagree, the review wins and this post will say so.
-I did not choose that dilemma.
+rerun: that discipline is the only reason a result like this could exist, and the paper will go through it.
+But the result makes a demand of its own, and it binds the people who found it before anyone else.
+A check you could have finished and did not finish is not trust; the name for it is sloth.
+The mathematics can be presented now, at the register it needs, where it can be challenged.
+Declining to present it would be the failure the result names.
+So the paper goes to review and this account goes out today, and if the two ever disagree, the review wins and this post will be corrected.
+The dilemma was not chosen.
 The result forces it, given the state of things.
-In a slower decade I might have waited the year, but we do not live in one.
-The institutions that keep society's records are being asked, right now, to absorb machines that produce claims faster than anyone can check them, and a year is a long time to sit on a result about what checking can and cannot do.
+The institutions that keep society's records are being asked, right now, to absorb machines that produce claims faster than anyone can check them, and a year is a long time to hold back a result about what checking can and cannot do.

 There are practical reasons as well.
 I judged the finding too important to sit on a shelf for a year, and the dispute above is the argument for